 Spider veins may be a sign of a more serious condition called Venous Reflex.
-We, therefore, perform an evaluation for Venous Reflux before recommending cosmetic sclerotherapy.
+Dr. Reynolds, therefore, performs an evaluation for Venous Reflux before recommending cosmetic sclerotherapy.
 Patients with venous reflux are usually more symptomatic and may require more invasive vein treatments to achieve their goals.

-We have no cure for spider veins but we can control them.
-Our most satisfied patients, like the one shown here (see below), are those who allow us to get their legs clear of unsightly spider veins and keep them clear with periodic “touch up” visits.
+The spider vein that is treated with sclerotherapy will not come back.
+However, new spider or varicose veins may form in the future.
+Our most satisfied patients are those who allow us to get their legs clear of unsightly spider veins and keep them clear with periodic “touch up” visits.

-Like most “vein specialists, we treat spider veins with sclerotherapy rather than laser for three reasons:
+Like most vein specialists, Dr. Reynolds treats spider veins with sclerotherapy rather than laser for three reasons: